 Before you do anything else, you should decide what you want your website to do.
 Do you want a place to share your thoughts on a particular topic?
 Perhaps you need an online space to share your body of work in a certain field.
-You might choose to go with a blog, an online portfolio, a message board, an ecommerce site, or perhaps a combination of the above.
-Ask yourself these questions:
+You might choose to go with a blog, an online portfolio, a message board, an eCommerce site, or perhaps a combination of the above.

 - What do I want to accomplish with my website?

 - What tools or outside help will I need to accomplish this?

 If you want to be more specific, create a mission statement for your website, one that could possibly serve as an About page.

 Every successful website caters to a specific demographic.
 By learning about your target audience, you will increase your chances of designing a website that people will want to frequently connect with.

 If you’re making a website for fun—say, a personal blog to practice writing in public or a website to share a podcast you’re recording with friends to pass the time during the pandemic—you may perhaps skip this step.
 However, understanding your target audience is vital if getting people to notice and visit your site is a goal.

 So it will be for any company or personal website you wish to develop and profit from.

 Spend some time reading other sites in your industry to learn about the kind of people they serve and how they connect with them.
 Because your rivals are likely experimenting with various messages and content and monitoring what works already, competition research might give a shortcut to learning what your audience reacts to.